mpcsdspa/sdesproject1/130010061/README.md

 "make clean"

 Output
-THe ouotput folder has 2 sub-folders and 1 report respectively:
+The output folder has 2 sub-folders and 1 report respectively:

-Animation
+- Animation
  This folder contains the .mp4 files which have the animation pertaining to the problem solved.

-Ipython_notebook
+- Ipython_notebook
  The files sdes_1.ipynb and sdes_1.html are the the ipython notebooks which contain the animation.

 The output directory already has the report generated in the pdf format which can be used for perusal.